improbable-eng/etcd-cluster-operator/docs/design/resources.md

 1. A user edits the `EtcdCluster` resource to decrease the size by one.
-2. Using the logic above, the cluster operator notes that the number of peers in the etcd cluster is too big by one and removes one.
+2. Using the logic above, the cluster operator notes that the number of members in the etcd cluster is too big by one and removes one.
-3. The cluser operator notices that it has a `EtcdPeer` resource for a node that the cluster does not know about and deletes one.
+3. The cluser operator notices that it has a `EtcdPeer` resource for a peer that the cluster does not know about and deletes one.
 4. A deletion hook for the peer resource removes the pod, but not any PVCs associated with the pod.